This is most recent syllabus. Your final syllabus will be given during your first day of class

 - develop an ability to distinguish which wines could be successful in various markets, by understanding market trends and consumer needs;

 - Understand the structure and activities of the many professional positions in the U.S. wine business;

 - improve debating skills and understand possible effects of making strategic decisions.

 Note: This course may be taken individually.
 Student do not have to be enrolled in the Food Studies Program to take this course – No prerequisites.

 Service Learning Project Description

 Students apply classroom knowledge of Italian and American wine industries to a service learning project with the Goretti Winery, a local, eco-friendly wine producer with international exportation.
 After a company visit, students work on specific projects designed around the needs and goals of the winery, informed by market analysis, research on exportation and competitors, and potential for company expansion.
-The final course project is to prepare two product proposals for Goretti Winery with assistance from the professor, an enologist and wine marketer.
+The final course project is to prepare a product proposal for Goretti Winery with assistance from the professor, an enologist and wine marketer.

 Mandatory course reader and business case studies

 Students will take a day trip to the Goretti Winery where they will tour the facilities, have a wine tasting with traditional, homemade Umbrian appetizers, and discuss the marketing project with the winery team.